Institute for Professional Leadership

 UT Law students in the course will have the chance to learn from not only UT instructors Doug Blaze and Brad Morgan, but also the former dean and now federal judge, Justice Sarah Derrington, UQ Law faculty, Australian professional and political leaders, Australian law students, and one another.

-Students will study at UT during the winter break in December/January.
+Students will study in Australia during the winter break in December/January.
 The course is limited to 12 students—6 from UT and 6 from UQ—who are selected by the instructors.
 Tuition and room and board costs are covered.
 Students pay for their travel and personal expenses.

-Participation in the course is an excellent chance for UQ Law students to spend part of their summer holiday experiencing winter and life in the US.
-While friends and family will be basking in the sun in Australia, UQ Law students in the course will winter in East Tennessee.
+Participation in the course is an excellent chance for law students to spend part of their summer holiday experiencing winter and life in Australia.
 The TC Beirne School of Law at the University of Queensland is located in Brisbane, the capital of the Australian state of Queensland and deemed one of the most livable cities in the world.
 Brisbane is home to beautiful beaches and islands, an abundance of live entertainment, and the Brisbane River, which winds its way throughout the city.
-Learn more.
 The University of Queensland is ranked among the world’s top 100 universities and enrolls approximately 2,000 students.
 Learn more.

 To develop an understanding of leadership attributes, skills and styles; to give students an opportunity to understand their own leadership attributes, skills and styles and to develop those attributes, skills and styles; to develop an understanding of the way lawyers are called upon to lead and to consider the concept of leaving a legacy.